 “Roads were destroyed.
 People were screaming for help.
 We saw many dead bodies stuck under ruined buildings and homes.
 It was heartbreaking.

 “But what left me and the others feeling dumbfounded was witnessing soil liquefaction happening right before us.

-Soil liquefaction occurs when soil loses strength and stiffness, and starts behaving like liquid.
+Soil liquefaction occurs when soil loses strength and stiffness and starts behaving like a liquid.

-“The ground started to build up 6 metres above us and it was moving so quickly.
+“The ground started to build up 6 meters above us and it was moving so quickly.
 It was hard for me to digest that whole scenario.

 “Roads cracked open and closed on its own.
 There was one incident, a small child accidentally fell into the road opening.
 The parents tried to save him but just as they were about to, the road closed up.
 It was devastating to witness that,” she said.

 “This sounds all too unreal, and frankly it felt unreal.
 I had a hard time wrapping my head around the after-effects of the tsunami,” she said.

 You would think that after going through countless nail-biting experiences she would be too traumatized to get back on the field – no. She’s still a woman on a mission, or rather mission impossible – as she likens it to.